Shirishalavudya/M1_project_innovation/README.md

 |3. | issues in running test cases | specifying correct return values for functions
 |4. | Issues in workflows | filxed them by updating the path to all files correctly
 ### References
-The “Book Cricket” Game Built via Modern JavaScript & HTML by Githanshu Chowdary
+The “Book Cricket” Game Built via Modern C & HTML by Githanshu Chowdary